nantuapp/nantu-gtm-tag-development/src/tags/antiflicker/README.md

 </body>
 ```

-3. Insert this script tag into your HTML document before the </body> closing tag
+3. Insert this script tag into your HTML document before the **body** closing tag

 ```html
 <script>